 Once the WBS is complete, it is shared with the team.
 A creative work breakdown structure can be quickly shared with the rest of the team - once shared, collaboration can be commenced in real-time.

 Why should you Attend:

 The work breakdown structure is the most important aspect of the project management process.
 If you get the work breakdown structure wrong, you get the rest of your project planning wrong - wrong enough to jeopardize the success of your project.
 Building the WBS is also important because:

 The Work Breakdown Structure (WBSs) helps organize the activities required to meet the objectives of the project

 It breaks projects into work packages that can be organized, assigned, measured, and tracked

 It ensures all project tasks are accounted for

-The WBS is the basis for assigning resources, determining roles and responsibilities.
-It is also the basis for communicating detailed information on project status and is the basis for monitoring and control
+The WBS is the basis for assigning resources and determining roles and responsibilities.
+It is also the basis for communicating detailed information on project status and is the basis for monitoring and control.

 Areas Covered in the Session:

 Who Will Benefit: